somayaj/mcp-agents-groq/README.md

 - Automatic blocking
 - Audit logging

-See [examples/governance-example.ts](examples/governance-example.ts) for a complete example.
+See the `examples/governance-example.ts` file in the repository for a complete example.

 ## Development